 If an application, late application, or continuing application is not approved, or if the county auditor otherwise determines that a unit in the housing cooperative does not qualify for the homestead reduction under R.C.
-323.152(A), the auditor must issue a certificate of denial, DTE Form 106A, to the applicant and to the corporation that owns the housing cooperative within thirty days of the decision.
+323.152(A), the auditor must issue a certificate of denial, DTE Form 106A, to the applicant and to the corporation that owns the housing cooperative by the first Monday in October.

-If the applicant believes that the application has been improperly denied, or the corporation believes that the reduction is less than that to which the housing cooperative is entitled, the applicant or corporation may file an appeal on DTE Form 106B with the county board of revision within sixty days of the date of the notice.
+If the applicant believes that the application has been improperly denied, or the corporation believes that the reduction is less than that to which the housing cooperative is entitled, the applicant or corporation may file an appeal on DTE Form 106B with the county board of revision by the last date that real property taxes may be paid without penalty for the following first half collection.
+Note that with the extension of the filing deadline to December 31st for real property, the auditor will continue to receive and perhaps deny applications after the notification date.
+Auditors are advised via this bulletin to provide notice of applicant an opportunity to appeal before the close of the first half tax collection for the current year.